Rafael-RT/BookCave/README.md

 # BookCave
 Android app to sell and rent books in a city.
-Done as a project for IITU

-it's still WORK IN PROGRESS.
+Retrofit, Gson, FireBase